nathimafuleka/exceed-required-QTY-error-message-/README.md

 How to display error message when you try to add a product that has less available quantity from selected store view.

+### Changes in code

+in Model/IsProductSalableForRequestedQtyCondition
+/IsSalableWithReservationsCondition.php file you need to change {STORE_NAME} to the name of the store selected and ${STORE_NAME} change it to variable you want that can hold the selected store value

 # installation
 ### run the following commands